 Pillars carved with flower motives.
-More on following page.
-Click here to continue reading
+Continue reading

 My last full day in Beijing is dedicated to the Temple of Heaven which is a complex of religious buildings at the southeastern part of central Beijing.
 The complex occupies an area of 2.7 square km; larger than the Forbidden City.
 It was a place where the emperor (son of heaven) gave thanks to heaven and prayed for good harvest for the following year.

 The Temple of Heaven was constructed from 1406 to 1420 during the Ming dynasty.
 It was inscribed as a UNESCO Heritage site in 1988.